Jean-Dominique Senard: Career

 Senard started his career with various financial and operational management jobs at the oil company Total S.A. between 1979 and 1987.
 In 1987, he joined the management of the treasury of Saint-Gobain.
 In February 1988, he was appointed Deputy Director – then director in January 1991 – in cash and financing.
 He then moved to construction materials group Saint-Gobain where he remained for nine years before joining aluminium conglomerate Pechiney in 1996 as CFO and a member of its executive committee.
 When the mining firm Alcan launched a takeover bid for Pechiney in 2003, Senard was appointed chairman and became a member of Alcan's executive committee.

 In March 2005, Senard joined Michelin as its CFO and executive council member.
 After the accidental drowning of his boss Édouard Michelin in 2006, he was appointed to managing partner of the group in May 2007.
-He then also served as head of financial affairs, legal services, plans and results.
+He then also was head of financial affairs, legal services, plans and results.

 Michelin announced in November 2014 that Senard would continue as the managing general partner for the company following a meeting of the firm's board of directors on 6 October 2014.
 His term of office was renewed for four years and will expire in the first half of 2019, at the close of the annual shareholders’ meeting.

 It bases its governance policy on several axes: responsible development and social dialogue to support the process of industrial change that characterizes its mandate, competitiveness of production and sales to meet the globalization of the economy, and valorisation of apprenticeship to attract young people to jobs that seem less attractive.

 In 2017, under the leadership of Jean-Dominique Senard, Michelin announces a 43% increase in net income for 2016, to €1.7 billion.